By Michael Ormsby

 2. Apply what you study.

-Just reading a textbook or GED guide is not an efficient way to learn.
+Just reading a textbook is not an efficient way to learn.
 Many learners don’t know how to absorb all the information in a book.
 By applying what you’re studying to real-life situations and problems, you will retain the knowledge and be able to use it on a test.
 Try using what you’re learning in your life, using math at the supermarket or applying social studies ideas to things in the news.
 If we don’t use knowledge, it doesn’t mean anything to us.
 Imagine learning to drive a car from a book.
 It wouldn’t work.
 You need to get behind the wheel.

 3. Focus on thinking skills.